supportedjs/supported/CONFIGURATION.md

 This configuration is designed to be used when rolling out a support policy.
 If you were to simply turn on a support policy, for example on `July 1st 2021`, and package `foo` had released version `2.0.0` on `August 1st 2020`, than consumers of `foo` still on `foo@1.x` would only have 1 quarter to upgrade `foo` from `1.x` to `2.x`.
 In this scenario, you would want to set `effectiveReleaseDate` to `7/1/2021`, which will cause the support policy tool to act as if all dependency versions were released on that that date, meaning that consumers would not need to upgrade to `2.x` until `10/1/2022`, giving them 4 full quarters to upgrade to a major version, which is the intent of the policy.

 The `effectiveReleaseDate` in a custom policy takes precedence over the primary `effectiveReleaseDate`, for the packages specified in the given custom policy.
 This allows a policy owner to "un-ignore" a package without suddenly requiring everyone to upgrade immediately who isn't on the latest version of the ignored package.

+### `ignorePrereleases`

+By default, the latest `major`/`minor`/`patch` version is tagged in the public npm repository as the latest version, ignoring any prereleases.
+However, proprietary, private package repositories sometimes will consider the highest version to be the latest, including prereleases, like beta versions. `ignorePrereleases` lets you always ignore `prerelease`, `prepatch`, and `preminor` versions, regardless of the repository `latest` tag.
+By ignore, we mean, the support policy will never ask you to upgrade to a `prerelease`, `prepatch`, or `preminor` version.

 ## Examples